Exomoons of Circumbinary Planets: DISCUSSION

 Binary stars have been touted as a potential birth environment for free-floating planets. \citet{Smullen2016,Sutherland2016} demonstrated that for unstable circumbinary planets, an ejection was much more likely than a collision with either star. \citet{fitzmaurice2022} showed that migrating multi-planet circumbinary systems frequently eject the lower mass planet. \citet{Coleman2024} proposed using the velocity distribution of free-floating bodies to test if they were ejected from binaries (higher velocity) or single stars (lower velocity).

-In this paper, we have created another production method for free-floating bodies.
-In our simulations, moons are naturally ejected if they fall off the planet ($\gamma > 0.48$) when the planet is reasonably close to the disc edge.
-Another possibility is that our simulations create a large number of ploonets, and whilst those survive our simulations, if there were another planet in the system then a low-mass ploonet would be susceptible to ejection \citep{fitzmaurice2022}.
+In this paper, we have demonstrated another pathway that produces free-floating bodies.
+In our simulations, moons are naturally ejected if they escape the planet when the planet is reasonably close to the disc edge.
+However, this outcome was the rarest, occurring in only $1\%$ of our systems.
+Another mechanism that supports the idea of binaries producing FFPs may lie in the large number of ploonets within our population.
+Whilst these ploonets by definition survive our simulations, if there were another planet(s) in the system, then a low-mass ploonet would be susceptible to ejection \citep{fitzmaurice2022}.